deagon88/Chris-Sawyers-Locomotion-Mods-Collection/README.md

 https://cache.locomotiondepot.net/index.php -Steves locomotion cache

 https://www.tt-forums.net/ -Scroll down for locomotion sections (a lot of the mods in this github were originally from here)

+P.s.
+Please add to this if you can.
+If you have any mod i dont have here or one you know you can no longer find elsewhere online, it'd be great if you could share it again here. :)